mohamedisakr/software-testing-craftsman/README.md

 ### Test cases for Robust Worst Case Boundary 7^n

-### we will always have the same # of weak equivalence class test cases as classes in the partition with the largest # of subsets
+### Weak equivalence class: we will always have the same # of weak equivalence class test cases as classes in the partition with the largest # of subsets

-### Strong equivalence class testing is based on the multiple fault assumption, so we need test cases from each element of the Cartesian product of the equivalence classes
+### Strong equivalence class: testing is based on the multiple fault assumption, so we need test cases from each element of the Cartesian product of the equivalence classes

-###
+### Strong Robust Equivalence Class: We obtain test cases from each element of the Cartesian product of all the equivalence classes, both valid and invalid